 |Koneseve Dog Harness No-Pull Adjustable Dog Vest Harness Reflective Outdoor Pet Harness Soft Mesh...||Buy on Amazon|

-If you are looking for an adjustable harness for your dog that also stops them pulling then look no further.
-Your dog will feel the luxury the moment you put it on them – with the soft fabric and comfy padding, it should be a breeze to get them hooked up and ready to go.
+Your dog will feel the luxury the moment you put it on them – with the soft fabric and comfy padding, and it should be a breeze to get them hooked up and ready to go.

 6. Julius-K9 IDC Powerharness, Dog Harness